ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 Fluent actions are only wrapping the tools that makes up the framework .NET MVC.
 We can still use MVC tools and concepts to implement our web app.
-In fact, `UseMvcWithFluentActions` can also define routes as you normally do in MVC (using `IAction<Route>` as a second parameter) and attribute routing also works together with fluent actions.

 ### `Using` Statements